ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 repo sync -c -j $(nproc) --fetch-submodules --force-sync --no-clone-bundle
 ```

-Patch the linux kernel Kconfig file for arm64 targets.
+Patch the Linux kernel Kconfig file for arm64 targets.
 This patch enables extending the bootloader provided command line arguments.
 It is required to speed up execution of the software stack.

 ```console
 cd linux